Time Series Classification by Class-Specific Mahalanobis Distance Measures: Experiments

 \subsection{Data sets}

 We use the UCR time series classification benchmark~\citep{keoghbenchmark} for our experiments as it includes diverse time series data sets from many domains.
-It has predefined training-test splits for the experiments, so the results can be compared across different papers.
+It has predefined training-test splits for the experiments (see Table~\ref{tab:boring}), so the results can be compared across different papers.
+Most of the data sets are z-normalized: that is, the time series have zero mean and a variance of one.
 We removed the two data that are not z-normalized by default (Beef and Coffee).
-Indeed, z-normalization improves substantially the classification accuracy---irrespective of the chosen distance.
+Indeed, z-normalization improves substantially the classification accuracy~---~irrespective of the chosen distance measure.
 Thus, for fair results, we should z-normalize them, but this may create confusion with previously reported numbers.
-We also removed the Wafer data set as all distances classify it nearly perfectly.
+We also removed the Wafer data set as all distance measures classify it nearly perfectly.
 The remaining 17~data sets were used for the comparison of different methods.